 Requirements confirmation is the process of making sure all stakeholders and team members have a common understanding of what you’re trying to build.
 This involves reviewing and refining the requirements.
 It will very likely require additional elicitation and revision of the documentation as well.

-Beyond the obvious advantage of having requirements to which to work, a good requirements gathering process offers the following benefits:
+Beyond the obvious advantage of having requirements with which to work, a good requirements gathering process offers the following benefits:

 RELATED POST: Requirements Management Tools and Software